ipld/roadmap/README.md

 ## IPLD Vision

-Create the Internet of data-structures.
+Enable the Internet of Data.

+## IPLD Priorities

+1. IPLD must be a good dependency for other projects.
+2. IPLD must strive to deliver on the vision of an "Internet of Data."

 ### Requirements